svenpaulsen/ts3client-notification-plugin/README.md

 **Note**: Notifications are sent using the tray icon so make sure you have it enabled in the TeamSpeak 3 Client settings.

+## Testing Functionality

+To make sure the plugin is running and operational, simply enter the following command in your TeamSpeak 3 Client chat area:

+`/notify Hello World!`

 ## Requirements

 - [TeamSpeak 3 Client Plugin SDK](https://github.com/svenpaulsen/ts3client-pluginsdk)